-A TIN system is made of up three main components, an Electronic Return Acceptance and Consolidation System (ERACS), a Central System and an Online Tax Accounting System (OLTAS).
-TIN has been designed to minimize human involvement when it comes to certain services, offering taxpayers and other citizens a simple, interactive platform to perform tax related tasks.
+- A TIN system is made of up three main components, an Electronic Return Acceptance and Consolidation System (ERACS), a Central System and an Online Tax Accounting System (OLTAS).

 OLTAS, on the other hand is primarily used by the department to get details related to tax deposited across the country.
 The tax collected by multiple tax collection branches in India is processed by OLTAS and passed to the Central System for authorities to view.